Shamim-38/Sexual-Harassment-Video-Dataset-SHVD-/README.md

 ## 🎁 Download
 To get access to the full dataset please send an [email](mailto:shamimul435@gmail.com) with your real name and institution.
-We will get back to you with the MV-BSLD dataset within a week.
+We will get back to you with the SHVD dataset within a week.